 The third step is to decide where they will work.
 This sounds simple but take a few minutes to really think what it will be like to have someone working next to you in your office or what it would be like to have a virtual assistant who you never meet.
 Some business owners work great in a team environment while others love the solitude of working alone.

 The fourth step is to decide what you can pay and how your staff will be paid.
 When you are deciding what to pay, consider your options such as hourly, commission-based, salary or a combination of any of those three.
 The pay structure may be based on the particular job description.
-For example, part time office help will usually be paid hourly.
+For example, part-time office help will usually be paid hourly.
 Having other lead planners in your company typically would be either salary or commission based.
 There are also legalities of hiring an employee versus a contractor which you can consult with an attorney about.
+You can find independent contractor agreement templates here.